7:30 PM Friday, May 25

-The Changes in Geum-ja
+The Transformation of Geum-ja

 We hear the other characters comment that Geum-ja has changed since they knew her in prison, a warning of what we will learn as the film progresses: Geum-ja is a flawed character, coldly capable of actions most people would find unacceptable.

 This is one of the film's most important themes: in the first half of LADY VENGEANCE, we see Geum-ja by way of other people's perceptions.
 The third-party narratives emphasize her youth and innocence, her kindness and beauty.
 Which, combined with the comments about changes within Geum-ja, raises the question: Is this the way Geum-ja was or simply how other people remember her?
 As viewers personalize what they see on-screen, further questions emerge: Is this what can happen to basically good people when extraordinary and horrendous circumstances alter their lives?
 Could it happen to us?

 Consistent with the real world, director Park depicts the media in a feeding frenzy when Geum-ja is arrested and presented to the public for a re-enactment of the crime she is accused of.
 As with O.J., Paris Hilton, et. al., she is elevated to cult status by the media; romanticized primarily because she is beautiful and it seems incredulous that she could commit such an act...